 You will be able to appreciate the finer nuances only when you understand a few thoughts around success.
 Let me tell you that I find success to be the most powerful word in English language at par with love, that represents the strongest of human emotions.
 Love is actually a single emotion that may move mountains but success is a cluster of emotions, traits, characteristics and habits that can mend broken lives and livelihoods.
 The very pursuit of success is liberating for an individual.
 In fact, success is the end result of tremendous amount of hard work and great resolve that made winning possible in the first place.
 There is often a long and painful phase that precedes the final act of winning.
 This preparatory phase preceding the final denouement is almost always marked by dejection, failure and defeat that finds you incapable and lacking in every way.
 During this phase you find success to be farfetched as well as a faraway dream.

 This brings us to the most pertinent question, why do only a few people meet with success.
 People were born to win but turns out that they only lived to fail.
 Why is success not so widespread?
 Is it that most people, originally wanting to succeed, falter on the way only to give up its pursuit half way?
 When we look around us, we find most people toiling long and hard every day but fail to succeed.
 I hope they never planned to fail but still ultimately failed.
 Did they lose sight of their goals and get lost in the daily rigmarole of hardships only to get inundated?
 Did they plan enough to succeed?
 The answer lies somewhere in between.
 Success depends on various factors and each of these is in part responsible for the final outcome.
 Why people lose is because they did not plan carefully or make the right choices at the right time.
 But most of the time the factors seem to be internal rather than external.
 Some people simply fail to stick to the regimen for as long as it took to succeed.
 They did not persevere and gave up well before it was time to meet with success.
 Perhaps they did not have the patience to carry on the fight.
 If most of us would persist with our goals in the face of adversity and work with complete focus rather than letting the situations burn us out, we would all achieve the unthinkable.
+For most people who failed, we find that the will or the desperation to succeed was completely missing.
+They did have enough will power and hunger for success that take them beyond the finishing line.
 If this was not the case then the Microsoft, Google, Apple, TCS, Infosys and the like would not have been built and these would not have acquired the size they are today.
+On careful dissection of the reasons why people fail, one thing that stood out glaringly and conspicuously in my interviews was that majority of people could not identify the purpose why they wanted to succeed at all!
+It is a big surprise, but true, that most people do not connect success with a ‘big purpose’ in life.
+With ‘big purpose’ I mean something that has the power to change life.
+So, all their pursuits end up as activities and not a purpose.
+What for are you achieving success, what will it do for you, whom are you doing it for, are some of the questions, answering which gives one a sense of purpose in life and makes the very act of succeeding just as important as the goal itself.
+Having a ‘big purpose’ in life and connecting it with the success of the task, makes one crave for success.
+And once this craving or hunger for success exceeds the threshold level, success is just waiting to happen.
+Do you now believe that you too can achieve success at almost everything you set out for?

 [Also Read : Everyone deserves a second chance]